Willow Grove Cultural Commons

 multi-instrumentalist and leader, Bluegrass Jam

 “Musicians and traditional artists need space where they can come together, inspire one another, and build a supportive community.
 Montgomery County is home to masters of performing and visual arts.
-The creation of the Cultural Heritage Hub will benefit all of us and provide audiences with opportunities to explore many rich cultural traditions.”
+The creation of the Willow Grove Cultural Commons will benefit all of us and provide audiences with opportunities to explore many rich cultural traditions.”

 Angel Rivera